Kernix13/javascript-cheat-sheet/function-examples.md

 // Strict mode: a restricted variant of JavaScript, intentionally has different semantics "use strict";

-// script tag if you intend to use import and export with defer attribute:
+// script tag if you intend to use import and export (defer attribute added):
 <script type="module" src="filename.js" defer></script>
 ```